Pussy Riot member freed on appeal by Russian court

 Samutsevich's father Stanislav said he would take his daughter away for a time to rest but that when she returned to Moscow "she will fight for the rest of the girls".

-Defense lawyers, relatives of the women and rights activists including the chairman of Putin's own presidential human rights council, Mikhail Fedotov, welcomed Samutsevich's release but criticized the split ruling.
+Defence lawyers, relatives of the women and rights activists including the chairman of Putin's own presidential human rights council, Mikhail Fedotov, welcomed Samutsevich's release but criticised the split ruling.

 "It would be reasonable to release all the women," Fedotov told Reuters.
 "What they did was minor hooliganism, for which they should have got 15 days of detention."